NNgen/nngen/README.md

 A generated Veriloggen object can be easily verified by a testing mechanism of Veriloggen and a Verilog simulator.
 A generated IP-XACT IP-core can be integrated with other components via AMBA AXI4 interface on an FPGA.

 All weight parameters are zipped into a single np.ndarray by "ng.export_ndarray" method.
 This array will be utilized in actual FPGA platform later.
-So please save it as a binary file.
+So please save it using "np.save" method as a binary file.

 ``` python
 silent = False